Sampler album

 A sampler or promotional compilation is a type of compilation album generally offered at a reduced price to showcase an artist or a selection of artists signed to a particular record label.
 The format became popular in the late 1960s as record labels sought to promote artists whose works were primarily available in album rather than single format, and therefore had little opportunity to gain exposure through singles-dominated radio airplay.
 Most samplers showcased already-released material, so that as they sampled artists they also sampled the albums from which their tracks were drawn.
-The term 'album sampler' is also used in cases where an album is distributed among multiple records in case of, for example, vinyl where the maximum play time is less than the length of the full album.
+The term "album sampler" is also used in cases where an album is distributed among multiple records in case of, for example, vinyl where the maximum play time is less than the length of the full album.
 In these cases, album sampler titles may be added to each vinyl.

-Elektra Records
+Early samplers

+RCA Victor is credited with pioneering the concept of a sampling of a label's artists with its 1949 release Theme Songs.
+The album set was issued on four discs in both 78 rpm and 45 rpm formats, and featured eight of the label's orchestras.

-The first record sampler was A Folk Music Sampler released by Elektra Records in the US in 1954, initially for radio stations and later reissued for retail sales.
+Elektra Records' A Folk Music Sampler was released in 1954, initially for radio stations and later reissued for retail sales.
 Jac Holzman of Elektra wrote:"I was...searching for a way to take our specialized and distinctive catalog and have it heard by many people.
 As a fanatical moviegoer, I knew the value of the film trailer.
 I translated that to the record business.
 My concept...was a sampler LP: a collection of musical trailers, a compendium of carefully assembled material, with lyrics and notes, all on a 10-inch LP that would sell for a bargain price unheard of in 1954: $2.00...I inserted a "sampler clause" in all new artists' contracts, allowing me to use one track from any album, royalty-free...With no royalty obligation and only the raw cost of manufacturing to consider, a good sampler could net between ten and twenty thousand dollars.
 This was the best of all possible worlds.
 We were actively promoting our records, the public was paying for the privilege and getting good value in return, and Elektra was being fertilized by the profits."

-At the time the term "sampler" was mainly used for a demonstration of needlework, and this was the first time the word had been applied to a musical compilation.
+The term "sampler" historically referred to a demonstration of needlework, and this was the first time the word had been applied to a musical compilation.
 Holzman was enthusiastic for the format, and Elektra regularly issued budget-priced samplers of its folk catalogue in the USA throughout the 1950s and 60s.
 In the UK, Elektra's office decided to use issue samplers to try to position the label in the marketplace, and issued the folk sampler Fantastic Folk (1968) before the more rock-oriented Select Elektra (1968).
 However, these British discs were full price issues.